Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Model selection with gSa

-for some $\rho_n$ satisfying $(\min_{1 \le j \le q} d_j^2 \delta_j)^{-1} \rho_n \to 0$.
-Then, $\p(\mc M_n) \to 1$. \end{assumption} By Theorem~\ref{thm:cp}, we have Assumption~\ref{assum:est} satisfied by the model sequence generated by the WEM principle with either the LD or the DC approach (see~\eqref{eq:ld}--\eqref{eq:dc}) with $\rho_n \asymp \zeta_n^2$.
-We state this result as an assumption so that if gSC were to be applied with an alternative solution path algorithm, our results would be directly applicable if the latter satisfied Assumption~\ref{assum:est}.
-Since the serial dependence structure is learned from the data by fitting an AR model to each segment, the requirement on the minimum spacing of the largest model $\wh\Cp_M$ is a natural one and it may be hard-wired into the solution path generation.
+\end{assumption} By Theorem~\ref{thm:cp}, we have the condition~\eqref{eq:best:model} satisfied by the gappy model sequence generated as in~\eqref{eq:nested} with $\rho_n \asymp \zeta_n^2$, where $\zeta_n$ is defined in Assumption~\ref{assum:error}.
+We state this result as an assumption so that if gSa were to be applied with an alternative solution path algorithm other than WBS2, its statistical guarantee is still applicable if the latter satisfied Assumption~\ref{assum:est}.
+Since the serial dependence structure is learned from the data by fitting an AR model to each segment, the requirement on the minimum spacing of the largest model $\wh\Cp_M$ is a natural one and it can be hard-wired into the solution path generation step.

-Assumption~\ref{assum:cp:two} is on the effective size of changes under~\eqref{eq:ar}, and Assumption~\ref{assum:pen} on the choice of the penalty parameter $\xi_n$.
+Assumption~\ref{assum:cp:two} is on the size of changes determined by the effective magnitude of the mean shift $d_j$ under~\eqref{eq:ar} and the distance between the change points $\delta_j$, and Assumption~\ref{assum:pen} on the choice of the penalty parameter $\xi_n$.
 In particular, the choice of $\xi_n$ connects the detectability of change points with the level of noise remaining in the data after accounting for the autoregressive dependence structure. \begin{assumption} $\max_{1 \le j \le q} |d_j| = O(1)$ and $D_n := \min_{1 \le j \le q} d_j^2 \, \delta_j \to \infty$ as $n \to \infty$. \end{assumption}

 \begin{assumption} $\xi_n$ satisfies $D_n^{-1} \xi_n = o(1)$ and $\xi_n^{-1} \max(\omega_n^2, \rho_n) = o(1)$. \end{assumption}